Feature: #104631 - Add UNION Clause support to the QueryBuilder

 use TYPO3\CMS\Core\Database\ConnectionPool;

-final readonly MyService {
+final readonly class MyService {

 public function __construct(